Updated: Jul 28, 2022

-Instead of setting a timer and limiting all screen time equally, if we dig deeper and understand why passive screen time is harmful to our children, we will begin to see that not all screen time is negative.
-Our high-quality, interactive music classes in Spanish for babies and toddlers are designed with all of this in mind.
+Instead of limiting or eliminating all screen time equally, if we dig deeper and understand why passive screen time is harmful to our children, we will begin to see that not all screen time is negative.
+Our high-quality, interactive music classes in Spanish for babies and toddlers online are designed with all of this in mind.

 Why Passive Screen Time is Harmful: 3 main takeaways

 The truth is, for every moment children are in front of a passive screen, they are not moving, playing, or having human interaction.
 It’s this loss of interaction with our real, three-dimensional world that has the most severe impact on cognitive, social, and emotional development in children.

 “What too much screen time leads to is a variety of missed opportunities for learning and development…When a child is watching a screen, he or she is missing out on the opportunity for walking, talking and interacting with others” Sheri Madigan, assistant professor of psychology at the University of Calgary in Canada in this article from TIME Magazine.

 ➡ That's why Mi Casa Es Tu Casa®'s At-home Spanish Music Program is designed to be a replica of our in-person classes.
 Our teachers are constantly reminding caregivers to imitate their movements and to sing along (subtitles help!).
 Remember, you set the example for your child and they will follow.

 2) It affects attention span, emotional development, and sleep